-Prior to serving ISI, Jeff taught in the English department at Washington State University (where he received his M.A. and Ph.D. in English literature), founded a research nonprofit (the Columbia Public Interest Policy Institute), worked on various political campaigns in his native Washington State, and served honorably in the United States Marine Corps.
-He has also worked as an independent fundraising consultant and as a philanthropic advisor to leading nonprofits and foundations.
-He has taught a range of college-level humanities courses and published in leading academic and literary journals.
+Prior to his career in philanthropy and development, Jeff taught in the English department at Washington State University (where he received his M.A. and Ph.D. in English literature), founded a research nonprofit (the Columbia Public Interest Policy Institute), worked on various political campaigns in his native Washington State, and served honorably in the United States Marine Corps.